websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-grouped-product.md

 ![View associated Product entries in the Grouped tab, and determine their quantity and priority.](./creating-a-grouped-product/images/02.png)

 Once you've created the Grouped Product and associated other Products with it, set a base price for the default [SKU](./../products/adding-skus-to-your-products.md) to make it available for purchase.
 This price is used in place of each Product's individual price.
-As long as each individual product has enough stock in the inventory, buyers can select the Grouped Product for purchase.

 ![Each Product's inventory determines the availability of the Grouped Product](./creating-a-grouped-product/images/05.png)